Nicaragua, Costa Rica and Panama in

 After breakfast, we went to the Museum of Contemporary Art.

-We took the subway because it looked close from 5 de Mayo station.
+We took the subway because on the map it looked located close to 5 de Mayo station.
 Unfortunately, it was a bit complicated to cross the nearby big avenidas, and it took us 15 minutes of walk through some shady neighborhood.
 The museum was quite interesting, but not really worth the hassle.

 From the Museum of Contemporary Art, we walked toward the Fish Market, and on Avenida Balboa, we caught a bus to Panama Viejo (we took the first bus with the sign on the windshield saying "Panama Viejo").